 - Monitor: Displays text, images, and videos.

-- Speakers: Output sound, music, and alerts.
+- Speakers: output sound, music, alerts, and audio from videos

 Cooling System (Fans or Liquid Coolers) – Keeps Temperature Under Control